esrehmki/chemfst/docs/CI_CD.md

    - Use existing chemical names from the tracked file

 4. **Package Building**
-   - Use maturin to build Python bindings from Rust code
+   - Use maturin to build Python bindings from Rust code (wheel format)
-   - Development install for testing
+   - Install built wheel with pip (avoids virtual environment requirement)

 5. **Testing**
    - Run pytest suite with verbose output